2022/23 UEFA Nations League: All you need to know

 Article body

-How does the 2022/23 Nations League work?
+How did the 2022/23 Nations League work?

-The four group winners in League A advance to the knockout Finals in June 2023.
+The four group winners in League A advance to the knockout finals in June 2023.
 The group winners in the other three leagues will all be promoted for the 2024/25 edition.

 The teams finishing fourth in the groups in Leagues A and B will be relegated.
 The teams finishing fourth in the League C groups will enter the play-outs in March 2024, with the two teams defeated in those ties moving to League D.